snghakanksha/upi-ab-test-analysis/README.md

 ## 🔍 Key Insights

 ### 1. Nudge impact is funnel-stage specific
-Add-to-cart rates were nearly identical (59.82% vs 60.38%) — confirming the two groups were truly comparable and the experiment was fair.
+Add-to-cart rates were nearly identical (59.82% vs 60.38%), confirming the two groups were truly comparable and the experiment was fair.
 The entire lift happened at the **final payment step**, where checkout-to-purchase drop-off fell from 54.79% → 47.38%.
-This tells product teams exactly where to focus optimisation effort — not acquisition, but payment completion.
+This tells product teams exactly where to focus optimisation effort, not acquisition, but payment completion.

 ### 2. Tier 2 & 3 cities responded strongest
 | City Tier | Control | Treatment | Lift |